c

 MSafe

-Offline password manager for Android.
+Offline password manager for Android and iOS.

 Privacy Policy